MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/active-directory/duplicate-attributes-prevent-dirsync.md

 ## Cause

-This issue may occur if user objects in the on-premises Active Directory Domain Services (AD DS) schema have duplicate or invalid alias values, and if these user objects are not synced from the AD DS schema to Microsoft 365 correctly during directory synchronization.
+This issue may occur if user objects in the on-premises Active Directory Domain Services (AD DS) schema have duplicate or invalid alias values, and if these user objects aren't synced from the AD DS schema to Microsoft 365 correctly during directory synchronization.

 All alias values in Microsoft 365 must be unique for a given organization.
 Even if you have multiple unique suffixes after the at sign (@) in the Simple Mail Transfer Protocol (SMTP) address, all alias values must be unique.

-In an on-premises environment, you can have alias values that are the same as long as they are unique based on the suffixes after the at sign (@) in the SMTP address.
+In an on-premises environment, you can have alias values that are the same as long as they're unique based on the suffixes after the at sign (@) in the SMTP address.

 If you create objects that have duplicate alias values in the cloud for Microsoft 365, to make the aliases unique, one alias has a unique number appended to it.
-(For example, if the duplicate alias values are "Albert," one of them becomes "Albert2" automatically.
-If "Albert2" is already being used, the alias becomes "Albert3," and so on.)
+(For example, if the duplicate alias values are "Albert", one of them becomes "Albert2" automatically.
+If "Albert2" is already being used, the alias becomes "Albert3", and so on.)
 However, if objects that have duplicate alias values are created in your on-premises AD DS, an object collision occurs when directory synchronization runs, and object synchronization fails.

 ## Solution